“I was scared to death of writing the dissertation”: Q&A with Makeba Butler, EdD’17

 My dissertation was on positive teacher/student relationships and how they encourage mathematics achievement among black males.
 Because there’s a lot of research that they score far beneath their peers in terms of academics, but I wanted to look for a resolution.
 I knew, based on some of the research I came across, that one of the most important components contributing to a student doing well academically is how you relate to them.
 So I wanted to pinpoint that potential.

-The research and data that I pulled was unanimous.
+The research and data that I pulled were unanimous.
 It turned out to be a very powerful dissertation.

 You’ve earned degrees at other universities.
 How did Concordia measure up?